Homerton Anogenital Neoplasia Service (HANS)

 1. If you have low-grade AIN then you do not need treatment.
 We will suggest that testing is repeated in the future.

-2. If you have high grade AIN or HSIL of the anus then we will suggest follow up with HRA (high resolution anoscopy).
+2. If you have high grade AIN or HSIL then we will suggest follow up with assessments including HRA.

-3. For persistent areas, and wide areas of AIN, topical treatment (creams you apply yourself) can be used: imiquimod (Aldara) and 5 fluorouracil are both types of cream that can be prescribed for use 2-3 times weekly for 3-4 months.
-This treatment is most successful for AIN in the skin around the anus.
+3. For persistent areas, and wide areas of AIN, topical treatment can be used: imiquimod (Aldara), Catephen and 5 fluorouracil (5FU) are all types of cream (creams you apply yourself) that can be prescribed for use for 3-4 months.
+This treatment is most successful for AIN on the external skin.

-4. In some cases, laser ablation of the AIN/HSIL is suggested.
-We are waiting for the results of the LOPAC study to give us the scientific evidence that will show whether laser intervention is more likely to prevent anal cancer than just close observation.
+5. In some cases, laser ablation of the AIN/HSIL is suggested.
+The ANCHOR study has confirmed that actively treating AIN/HSIL with methods such as laser is more likely to prevent anal cancer than just close observation.

 Patient journey